YellowJacketLinux/LFS/tlive-lfs.md

 `/usr/bin/env python` instead of *explicitly* calling `python2` or `python3` do not work with either version.

-It appears in TeXLive that the TeX maintainers have cleaned up that mess.
-Many scripts do explicitly call `python3` or `python2` and those that do not explicitly call a versioned `python` do in fact work with either.
+It appears in TeXLive that the TeX maintainers have cleaned up that mess within TeXLive.
+Many scripts do explicitly call `python3` or `python2` and those that do not explicitly call a versioned `python` do in fact work with either, *possibly* with one exception.

 A small handful of scripts use the following un-versioned shebang: